reidbarber/webmarker/README.md

   // A custom CSS style to apply to the mask element.
   // Use a transparent background to have it act as a bounding box.
   maskStyle: { outline: "2px dashed blue", backgroundColor: "transparent" },
-  // The placement of the mask relative to the element.
+  // The placement of the mark relative to the element.
-  maskPlacement: "top-start";
+  markPlacement: "top-start";
   // Whether or not to show masks over elements.
   // Defaults to true.
   showMasks: true,